Contains the active ingredient olmesartan medoxomil

 Storage and disposal

-Keep your tablets in the box until it is time to take them.
+Keep your tablets in their original packaging until it is time to take them.

 Keep your tablets in a cool dry place where the temperature stays below 25°C.